troclaux/notes/aws.md

 - serverless: server doesn't requires provisioning and scaling
   - e.g. aws lambda, azure functions, google cloud functions
 - service: a software that provides functionality and performs a task or set of tasks for your system
-  - examples:
-    - apache
-    - nginx
-    - postgresql
-    - auth0
+  - e.g. apache, nginx, postgresql, auth0
-    - prometheus
 - infrastructure: the physical or virtual resources that support the operation of a system
   - e.g. servers, storage, network, databases, etc